 Naturally, his bike shop, Central District Cyclery, carries three different brands of fat tire bikes and all kinds of accessories, in addition to road and mountain bikes.
 The bikes range in price, with recreational users typically shopping the lower-priced bikes and serious racers purchasing custom-ordered aluminum frame bikes that run upwards of $5,000.

 Cannonsburg grooms their fat bike trails with a Wild Cat groomer and offers a diverse terrain that’s fun for fat bikers of all levels, says Danielle Musto, event coordinator at Cannonsburg.
 As a ski resort, they also offer skiing and snowboarding, as well as tubing, so it’s a great place to take a group of friends or family with varied outdoor winter sports interests.
-They rent fat tire bikes for $25 for two hours or $40 for the day; helmet rentals are an additional $8.

 These are just a few ways to embrace winter.
 Find more ways to experience West Michigan's great outdoors with this listing of outdoor recreation events and activities.